How to Stay Secure

 Here are some security-related tools and resources available to everyone in the UCSC community.

-- Google’s 2-factor authentication
+- Google’s 2-step verification

 - eduroam secure wireless - available at UCSC and at many other universities worldwide!